raphant/lazyft/README.md

 # lazyft
-A convient FreqTrade wrapper-library that makes it easy to develop strategies
+A convenient FreqTrade wrapper-library that makes it easy to develop strategies

+## Introduction